-“Sticky everywhere” is a phrase I relate to immediately, because when I think “fair,” my memory fills my nostrils with the scent of cotton candy, toffee apples and caramel corn.
-It’s not a pleasant memory (I’m not big on sweets, so I go for the corn dogs) but a vivid one, and I would imagine that for an Ohio girl like Kim, “sticky” also describes the humid summer weather of the Midwest.
+“Sticky everywhere” is a phrase I relate to immediately, because when I think “fair,” my memory fills my nostrils with the scent of cotton candy, toffee apples, and caramel corn.
+It’s not a pleasant memory (I’m not big on sweets, so I go for the corn dogs) but a vivid one and I would imagine that for an Ohio girl like Kim, “sticky” also describes the humid summer weather of the Midwest.
 “Saints” rocks with a certain swagger, and passes the Sartrean existential validity test with flying colors.

 Now we begin to lope to the finish line with a song from a band that hardly anyone knew existed until The Breeders covered this song.
-The band went by the name Ed’s Redeeming Qualities, whom AllMusic described as “A quirky folk group who defy an easy placement in genre.”
+The band went by the name Ed’s Redeeming Qualities, whom AllMusic described as “A quirky folk group who defy an easy placement in a genre.”

 I’m going to have to check out Ed’s Redeeming Qualities.
 “Quirky” often means there’s something interesting there that the music industry can’t process.

 The song in question, “Drivin’ on 9,” was co-written by ERQ’s co-founder Dom Leone, who died of cancer in the band’s early days.
 The Breeders got wind of it through ERQ band member Carrie Bradley, who provides violin accompaniment here.
-A song with clear country and bluegrass connections doesn’t sound like something that would land anywhere near The Breeders’ sweet spot, but Kim plays the role of white trash girl living and longing near the highway as if she’d been singing country all her life (a statement with some truth to it, as one of the first songs she learned on guitar in her pre-teen years was Roger Miller’s “King of the Road”).
+A song with clear country and bluegrass connections doesn’t sound like something that would land anywhere near The Breeders’ sweet spot, but Kim plays the role of a white trash girl living and longing near the highway as if she’d been singing country all her life (a statement with some truth to it, as one of the first songs she learned on guitar in her pre-teen years was Roger Miller’s “King of the Road”).
 The band provides solid support, and the decision to ask Carrie Bradley to play the fiddle sealed the deal.
-While sometimes you laugh at the girl’s predicament, in the end you feel sympathy for the girl and sadness about the hand she’s been dealt—abandoned by a lover and stuck with a daddy who’s unwilling to save the day with a shotgun wedding.
+While sometimes you laugh at the girl’s predicament, in the end, you feel sympathy for the girl and sadness about the hand she’s been dealt—abandoned by a lover and stuck with a daddy who’s unwilling to save the day with a shotgun wedding.

 Last Splash ends with a brief reprise of “Roi” and the repetition single line, “Raw: where the shot leaves me gagging for the arrow.”
-I’m not particularly thrilled about the reprise, as the song follows several pieces that are as far away from “Roi” as you can imagine, so its reappearance seems out-of-the-blue.
+I’m not particularly thrilled about the reprise, as the song follows several pieces that are as far away from “Roi” as you can imagine, so its reappearance seems out of the blue.
 I think ending Last Splash with “Driving on 9” would have been a much more effective sendoff.

-Last Splash is a great album by a group of musicians who absolutely clicked in studio and on stage.
+Last Splash is a great album by a group of musicians who absolutely clicked in the studio and on stage.
 While I’m looking forward to the new studio effort, I’m going to make every effort to rid myself of any expectations that the new album will be as good or will even sound like Last Splash.
 Almost twenty-five years have passed since its release, and over a span of twenty-five years, people change and sometimes even grow.
 Whatever The Breeders come out with should be considered on its own merits in the context of the 21st century—and even if the new album turns out to be a less-than-satisfying experience, nothing The Breeders do now or in the future will diminish what they accomplished in Last Splash.